 Combine the gin, rhubarb juice, lemon juice, agave, and egg whites in an iSi whip.
 Charge with N2O and shake the whipper at least 20 times to incorporate the gas into the liquid.

 Discharge the foam into a tall glass.
-See how much easier that was than shaking a cocktail shaker forever?
 Top off with soda water.

 The foam should be so thick that a straw will stand up on its own.
 Taste the drink — it will be sour.
-Now take out a miracle berry tablet and let it dissolve on your tongue.
-Taste the drink again — now it will taste sweet.
+Now dissolve a miracle berry tablet on your tongue and taste the dringa gain.
+It will be sweet.
 Magical.